Speech Sound Disorders in Children

 What are speech sound disorders in children?

-As young children learn language skills, it’s normal for them to have some trouble
+It’s normal for young children learning language skills to have some trouble saying

-saying words the right way.
+words the right way.
 That’s part of the learning process.
-Their speech skills
+Their speech skills develop

-develop over time.
+over time.
 They master certain sounds and words at each age.
-By age 8, most
+By age 8, most children

 But some children have speech sound disorders.
 This means they have trouble saying